shevani/java-challenge/README.md

 - Database like MySQL instead of in memory database

 #### My experience in Java

-Please let us know more about your Java experience in a few sentences.
-For example:

 - I have around 7 years of experience in web application development.
 - 3 years of experience in PHP and 4 years in Java
 - Experience coding in Spring, Spring MVC